lauramoses/Machine_Learning_Algorithms/Supervised Learning/Logistic_Regression/README.md

 ## Contents
 In this notebook, we will be using the dataset [SAheart](https://web.stanford.edu/~hastie/ElemStatLearn//datasets/SAheart.data), to predict if a person has coronary heart disease (CHD) based on some attributes using logistic regression from scratch.
 ## SAheart Data
 The dataset comes from a retrospective sample of males in a heart-disease high-risk region of the Western Cape, South Africa.
-There are roughly two controls per case of CHD, thus this is our response $y$.
+There are roughly two controls per case of CHD, thus this is our target variable, *y*.
 These data are taken from a larger dataset, described in  *Rousseauw et al, 1983, South African Medical Journal*.

 The dataset includes the following columns: